afs/afs.github.io/sparql-agg-group-empty.md

 BY` expression for each row , with each row going into a collection of rows with the same group key.
 We end up with a dictionary mapping group key to a collection of those rows with the same group key.
-Each grouping of rows has at least one row in it because create dictionary entry a row with that group key must have been encountered.
+Each grouping of rows has at least one row in it because to create dictionary entry a row with that group key must have been encountered.

 When there is aggregation, the aggregation function (`COUNT`, `MAX`, etc) is